 Topical Flea And Tick Control Products

-The dog formulation is approved for use on all dogs at least 8 weeks old and weighing at least 5 pounds once per month.
-Read the product label I have here: The cat formulation is approved for use on cats and kittens 8 weeks old or older that weigh over 1.5 pounds.
-Read the product label I have here If you own a rabbit as well, do not use these products on them.
+The dog formulation is approved for use on all dogs at least 8 weeks old and weighing at least 5 lbs/2.3 kg once per month.
+The cat formulation is approved for use on cats and kittens 8 weeks old or older that weigh over 1.5 Lbs/0.7 Kg.
+If you own a rabbit as well, do not use these products on them.
 There are at least 15 similar generic over-the-counter brands.
-Never use any of them that contain a compound ending in “thrin” (such as permethrin, cyphenothrin, etc) on a cat.
+Never use any of them that contain a compound ending in “thrin” (such as permethrin, cyphenothrin, etc.) on a cat.

 Boehringer Ingelheim/Merial also produces a product called Frontline Tritak®.
 It is designed to repel ticks and fleas in addition to killing those already on the pet.
 The Tritak formula for dogs is different from the Tritak formula for cats.
 I have no experience using Tritak® on dogs and cats.
 But I notice in early 2019 that the Tritak® line is no longer available through many of the large internet suppliers.
 If you still have some of the product or are considering buying it I would contact the Manufacturer first.

 This is another Boehringer Ingelheim/Merial product.
 Certifect® combined fipronil, methoprene and amitraz.
 Amitraz was added as a powerful tick killing compound to their topical Frontline formula for added effectiveness against ticks.
-Because amitraz is considerably more toxic to cats than dogs, Certifect was a dog-only product.
+Because amitraz is considerably more toxic to cats than dogs, Certifect® was a dog-only product.
 Some even suggest it not be used when dogs and cats have close contact.
-In early 2019, the European Medical Agency website lists Certifect® as “The marketing authorization for Certifect® has been withdrawn at the request of the marketing-authorization holder.” (ref)
+In early 2019, the European Medical Agency website lists Certifect® as “The marketing authorization for Certifect® has been withdrawn at the request of the marketing-authorization holder” .

-In March of 2018, Ceva Animal Health launched Duoflect®, a new topical spot on, that contains a formulation of fipronil and (s)-methoprene that claims to offer 100–150% longer duration of action against fleas in cats (eight weeks?), and 13-50% longer duration in dogs (nine weeks?) than the Frontline fipronil/methoprene combinations.
+Ceva Animal Health launched Duoflect®, a new topical spot on, that contains a formulation of fipronil and (s)-methoprene that claims to offer 100–150% longer duration of action against fleas in cats (eight weeks?), and 13-50% longer duration in dogs (nine weeks?) than the Frontline fipronil/methoprene combinations.
 How much longer depends on which of their ads you read.
 I have no experience using this product.
 It was launched in the UK and Europe.
-Read the UK dog and cat labels here and here.

 Notice that Vectra3D® contains a “thrin” ingredient.
 That means it is unsafe to give it to cats.
-Vectra 3D® contains Permethrin, Dinotefuran, Pyriproxyfen.
+Vectra 3D® contains permethrin, dinotefuran and pyriproxyfen.
 It is manufactured by Ceva Animal Health.
 It is marketed to kill adult fleas and ticks.
 The dinotefuran kills fleas and ticks.
 The permethrin in it kills and repels mosquitoes, lice, ticks and biting flies.
-The Pyriproxyfen in it prevents flea eggs from developing into adult fleas.
+The pyriproxyfen in it prevents flea eggs from developing into adult fleas.
 It is marketed as killing fleas as early as 2 hours after application with 96% of the fleas destroyed within 6 hours.
-It is designed for monthly topical application to dogs older than 7 weeks and weighing at least 2.5 pounds.
+It is designed for monthly topical application to dogs older than 7 weeks and weighing at least 2.5 lbs/ 1.13 kg.
 It is highly toxic to cats.

 Warnings on the label state: Do not use this product on debilitated, aged, medicated, pregnant or nursing dogs, or dogs known to be sensitive to pesticide products without first consulting a veterinarian.
-Sensitivity, such as slight transitory redness, erythema or pruritus at the site of application, may.
+Sensitivity, such as slight transitory redness (erythema) or pruritus (itching) at the site of application, may.
 If signs of sensitivity occur, bathe your dog with mild soap or shampoo and rinse with large amounts of water.
 If signs of individual dog sensitivity occur and persist, contact your veterinarian.

 Ceva markets a second Vectra designed for cats.
 It contains no permethrin (the most toxic to cats) – only dinotefuran and pyriproxyfen.
-Instructions say it is safe for cats over 8 weeks old that weight at least 2 pounds.
+Instructions say it is safe for cats over 8 weeks old that weight at least 2 lbs/ 0.9 kg.

 Warnings on the label state: Do not use on debilitated, aged, medicated, pregnant or nursing animals, or animals known to be sensitive to pesticide products without first consulting a veterinarian.
 Sensitivity, such as slight transitory redness of the skin at the site of application, may occur after using.
 If signs of sensitivity occur, bathe your pet with mild soap or shampoo and rinse with large amounts of water.
 If signs of individual animal sensitivity occur and persist, contact your veterinarian.